 Medical Director Dr Michael Wood BSc MB BS PhD FRCP

 Michael joined CSH Surrey in September 2018 as our Medical Director, on a part-time secondment from Ashford & St Peters Hospitals (ASPH), where he has been employed since 2006.
+In May 2019 we joined CSH Surrey on a permanent contract as our Medical Director, working with us two days a week.

 At CSH Michael provides clinical leadership and direction, and has responsibility for the doctors employed by CSH.
 He particularly works with the community hospital and locality Hub teams in North West Surrey to support service development, including greater integration with ASPH and other providers within the wider North West Surrey Integrated Care Partnership (ICP).